ethereum-optimism/superchain-ops/tasks/sep/base-001-MCP-L1/VALIDATION.md

   **Before:** `0x0000000000000000000000001126e5afb588d39c3c5465a15af389146d309581` <br/>
   **After:** `0x000000000000000000000000ba2492e52f45651b60b8b38d4ea5e2390c64ffb1` <br/>
   **Meaning:** Implementation address is set to the new `SystemConfig` per the [Superchain Registry][system-config-registry] and [Etherscan][system-config-etherscan].

-todo: this one has 12 events vs 5 events in the template, but it should be fine

 - **Key:** `0xa11ee3ab75b40e88a0105e935d17cd36c8faee0138320d776c411291bdbbb19f` <br/>
   **Before:** `0x0000000000000000000000000000000000000000000000000000000000000000` <br/>